neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 Messages may also be pipelined.
 In other words, clients may send multiple requests eagerly without first waiting for responses.
-When a failure occurs in this scenario, servers MUST ignore all subsequent requests until the client has explicitly acknowledged receipt of the failure.
+When a failure occurs in this scenario, servers **must** ignore all subsequent requests until the client has explicitly acknowledged receipt of the failure.
 This prevents inadvertent execution of queries that may not be valid.
 More details of this process can be found in the sections below.